primefaces/primefaces/docs/9_0/components/treetable.md

 select | org.primefaces.event.NodeSelectEvent | When a node is selected.
 unselect | org.primefaces.event.NodeUnselectEvent | When a node is unselected.
 colResize | org.primefaces.event.ColumnResizeEvent | When a column is resized.
-sort | org.primefaces.event.SortEvent | When data is sorted
+sort | org.primefaces.event.SortEvent | When data is sorted.
+filter | org.primefaces.event.FilterEvent | When data is filtered.
 rowEdit | org.primefaces.event.RowEditEvent | On row edit.
 rowEditInit | org.primefaces.event.RowEditEvent | When row edit is initialized.
 rowEditCancel | org.primefaces.event.RowEditEvent | When row edit is cancelled.